restify/node-restify/docs/restify.md

   custom writer to this object.  *You must additionally set the* `accept` *array to allow it!*.
 Using this dictionary, you can then use the `res.send` naturally with content-types not built-in to restify.
+* headers:
+  An object of global headers that are sent back on all requests.
+Restify automatically sets the list below.
+If you don't set those particular keys, restify fills in default functions; if you do set them, you can fully override restify's defaults.
+Note that like contentWriters, this is an object with a string key as the header name, and the value is a function of the form f(response) which must return a string.
+Defaults:
+   - X-Api-Version (if versioned)
+   - X-Request-Id
+   - X-Response-Time
+   - Content-(Length|Type|MD5)
+   - Access-Control-Allow-(Origin|Methods|Headers)
+   - Access-Control-Expose-Headers

 ## ROUTING